mongodb-university/Bluehawk/README.md

 The `state` command marks a range of content in a file as part of a particular state.
 You can use the [snip](#snip) or [copy](#copy) CLI commands with the [state](#state) flag to generate output files that contain only content from a specific named state.
+When you use the `--state` flag to specify a state, all state blocks other than the specified state are removed from the output.
+All content not in a state block is unaffected and outputs normally. `state` can be helpful for managing tutorial code with multiple steps, such as a "start" state that only contains `// TODO` and a "final" state that contains completed implementation code.
 Because `state` operates on ranges of content, it is only available as a block command.
 You must pass `state` an identifier.